 U-Net

 U-net network structure is a deformation structure of convolutional neural network, as shown in fig2.
 The entire u-net neural network consists of two main parts, namely the contracting path and expanding path.
-The search path is mainly used to capture the contextual semantic information in the image to extract the image feature structure, while the expansion path, as opposed to it, is to precisely locate the parts of the image that need to be segmented.
+The search path is mainly used to capture the contextual semantic information in the image to extract the image feature structure.
+The expansion path, as opposed to it, is to precisely locate the parts of the image that need to be segmented.
 U-Net can take advantage of data enhancement operations to train some rare data samples, especially those related to the medical field.
 Therefore, the proposed U-Net network structure is very effective for deep learning of medical images with few training samples, which is mainly used for medical image segmentation.

-Before applying it to the analysis of microscopic metallographic images, some super parameter of the original u-shaped network were adjusted.
+Before applying it to the analysis of microscopic metallographic images, some super parameter of the original u-shaped network are adjusted.
 Inspired by (4,5), considering the deeper structure, the number of channels in each convolution layer is increased by 0.5 times to improve the ability of model fitting and generalization.
 In addition, set the image input dimension to 256×256 pixels.